Title IV school code: 009841

 Federal Direct PLUS Loans

 Federal Direct Parent PLUS loans are available to parents of dependent undergraduate students enrolled at least half-time in an eligible program.
-Parent PLUS loans are low-interest loans available to supplement the student's financial aid package, up to the cost of attendance.
+Parent PLUS loans are low-interest, credit based loans available to supplement the student's financial aid package, up to the cost of attendance.
 Repayment begins upon disbursement to the school.
 In order to be considered for a PLUS loan, the student must first complete a FAFSA.
 PLUS loan requests will not be reviewed or processed until a valid FAFSA application for the student has been received.
-Every step of the loan process must be complete at least two weeks before the end of the enrollment period to provide necessary processing time.
+Every step of the loan process must be completed at least two weeks before the end of the enrollment period to provide necessary processing time.

 Graduate and professional students may apply for Federal Direct Grad PLUS loans to supplement their other financial aid.
 Federal Direct PLUS loans require an application and credit check to determine borrower eligibility.
 Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.